J. & Proc. Roy. Soc. New South Wales 49: 484 (1916) APNI

 The taxonomic status of A. oreophila Maiden & Blakeley and A. walteri Maiden & Blakeley require further investigation.
 Although Willis (1957, 1973) regarded them as conspecific with A. kettlewelliae, the types differ from A. kettlewelliae in their densely hairy ovaries and more numerous flowers per head.
 In addition, in A. oreophila the phyllode gland is pustulate and exserted with a minute central orifice, while in A. walteri there are 1-3 glands which, although somewhat similar to those of A. kettlewelliae, have a larger orifice not pointing downwards.

 2 variants of A. kettlewelliae may be evident in the field.
 On drier woodland sites the species is a shrub c.
 2 m high, with short, narrow (to c.
-5 mm wide), slatey grey-green to glaucous phyllodes; this variant may resemble the Mt Typo variant of A. boormanii.
+5 mm wide), slatey grey-green to glaucous phyllodes; this variant may resemble A. boormanii subsp. gibba.
 In wetter forests it can be a shrub or small tree to 10 m high, with long, broad (to 10 mm wide), olive-green to sage dark green phyllodes.

-Hybrids with A. pravissima occur at Paradise Falls near Whitfield.
+Hybrids with Acacia pravissima occur at Paradise Falls near Whitfield.